en-wl/wordlist/site/12dicts.md

 # Unofficial Version

 The Unofficial Alternate 12 Dicts Package is the one used by SCOWL.
-It is based on Version 4 of the 12Dicts package.
-It contains almost all of the information in offical version but in a different format as well as a good deal of additional information.
+It is based on version 6.0.2 of the official 12Dicts package.
+It contains almost all of the information originally found in Version 4 of the 12Dicts package but in a different format as well as a good deal of additional information.
 However it is not meant as a replacement for the official 12Dicts package.
 It simply offers the information in a different way.

 <a href="/alt12dicts-readme">readme</a>,
 <a href="/alt12dicts-infl-readme">readme-infl</a>,